 Full Review – LazyMan Masterpiece Gas Grill

 So what about this grill, the Lazyman Masterpiece?
 This is a 48,000 BTU, 4-burner gas grill with 540 square inches of primary grilling space.
 It uses a ceramic briquette barrier between the stainless steel cooking grates and the standard tubular burners.
-The construction is all high quality stainless steel.
+The construction is all high-quality stainless steel.
 This grill can perform and there are a number of optional upgrades available.
-It is not part of an large outdoor kitchen collection, however.
+It is not part of a large outdoor kitchen collection, however.

-This gas grill isn’t a bad choice, but given the number of high end grills on the market, it shouldn’t be your first choice.
-There are a lot of more modern looking and cooking grills out there, and the Lazyman Masterpiece simply doesn’t stand out.
+This gas grill isn’t a bad choice, but given the number of high-end grills on the market, it shouldn’t be your first choice.
+There are a lot of more modern-looking cooking grills out there, and the Lazyman Masterpiece simply doesn’t stand out.